 All potential foster parents must first become SICSA volunteers and attend a general volunteer orientation.
 Current volunteers are welcome to pursue fostering at anytime.
 Once a potential foster parent has turned in an application, the Foster Care Coordinator will arrange an interview.
 The interview allows SICSA to familiarize potential fosters with the policies, procedures, expectations, requirements and guidelines for foster care.
 It also allows us to determine the suitability of individuals for foster care within our organization.
 Once a foster parent has been accepted into the foster program, he or she will be asked to sign a SICSA Foster Contract.

 Once new foster parents have completed the appropriate training, they are able to actively participate in the foster program.
-When SICSA receives word of animals in need of foster care, the Animal Care Coordinator will contact you and offer you a foster opportunity.
+When SICSA receives word of animals in need of foster care, the Foster Care Coordinator will contact you and offer you a foster opportunity.

 How to Apply

-To become a foster care provider, please complete the foster care application and email to DLoase@sicsa.org or RGrant@sicsa.org.
+To become a foster care provider, please complete the Foster Care Application and email to RGrant@sicsa.org.
 You may also mail your application to: SICSA, Attn: Foster Care Coordinator, 2600 Wilmington Pike, Kettering, OH 45419.